Overview of the Cooperative Ecosystem Studies Units Network

 How do federal partners announce a funding opportunity?

-Prepare a “request for statements of interest” and submit it to the NAC-CESU Director for distribution.
-As guidance on the types of information contained and format of these funding opportunity announcements, visit the current and past requests for statements of interest posted on the home page.
-Note that these announcements differ by federal agency.
+Agencies often prepare a “request for statements of interest” and submit it to the NAC-CESU Director for distribution.
+Current and past requests for statements of interest are posted on the NAC CESU home page.
+Note that the format of these announcements differs by federal agency.
+Some federal agencies only post announcements on Grants.Gov.
+NAC CESU staff regularly check for relevant CESU announcements and then post and circulate them.

 How do federal partners execute projects?

 Contact your agency’s CESU research coordinator and financial assistance staff.
-NPS staff should visit the CESU Agreements SharePoint site for details specific to this region and agency.
+NPS staff should visit the CESU Agreements SharePoint site for details specific to the NPS.